-The Forest Service, Bureau of Land Management, Fish & Wildlife Service, and National Park Service permanently protect some of the finest examples of natural ecosystems as Research Natural Areas (RNAs).
+The US Forest Service, Bureau of Land Management, US Fish & Wildlife Service, and National Park Service permanently protect some of the finest examples of natural ecosystems as Research Natural Areas (RNAs).
 The Bureau of Land Management also has a category called Areas of Critical Environmental Concern (ACEC).
 The purpose of RNAs is to use them in scientific studies and educational activities.
-They provide for the protection of biological diversity at the species, ecosystem and landscape levels.
-RNAs also serve as reference areas or controls when baseline monitoring occurs.
+They provide protection of biological diversity at the species, ecosystem and landscape levels.
+RNAs also serve as reference areas or controls when baseline-monitoring occurs.
 Natural history studies and educational use by native plant societies and environmental groups continues to occur in the Nez Perce – Clearwater National Forests, the Idaho Panhandle National Forests, and on public lands managed by the Bureau of Land Management.

-Lochsa RNA is located on two sides of the Lochsa River, and 1,281 acres in size.
+Lochsa RNA is 1,281 acres and located on both sides of the Lochsa River.
 It occupies a refugium within which coastal species have survived in isolation since the Pliocene epoch and uplift of the Cascade Mountains.
-The flowering dogwood and red alder are featured species there.
+The flowering Pacific Dogwood and red alder are featured species there.
 Three permanent high-energy streams dissect the steep slopes and the dense canopy and deep pools contribute to the high diversity and biointegrity of macroinvertebrates in Apgar and Glade Creek.
 The site is adjacent to Apgar and Glade Creek Campgrounds.

-Steep Lakes RNA is located on the Idaho and Montana stateline, is 784 acres in size, and part of the Kelly Creek Roadless Area.
+Steep Lakes RNA is 784 acres and located on the Idaho/Montana stateline.
+It also overlaps with the Kelly Creek Roadless Area.
 Surrounding forests are dominated by mountain hemlock and subalpine fir with some whitebark pine and Sitka alder present.
 Golden trout (relatively rare in Idaho) were planted in the lower lake in 1962.
 A graduate study compared invertebrate communities in the upper fishless lake with the lower stocked lake as to size-selective predation by the trout.
 Most invertebrates were smaller in the lake stocked with fish.
 The presence of large size freshwater shrimp there may be due to relatively high alkalinity in the water.
 This shrimp species has not been reported in other mountain lakes in northern Idaho where alkalinity is much less.
 Water and plankton samples from Upper Steep Lake were collected following the 1980 eruption of Mt.
 St. Helens to determine what effect, if any, the ash had on lake productivity.
 There was no lasting effect noted.

-Aquarius RNA is 3,900 acres in size, and supports one of the most unique and best remaining examples of coastal related vegetation in the northern Rockies.
-Elevations range from 1,600 to 3,995 feet.
+Aquarius RNA is 3,900 acres and supports one of the most unique and best remaining examples of coastal related vegetation in the Northern Rockies.
+Elevations range from 1,600 – 3,995 feet.
 It is a nearly complete river canyon environment with properties similar to coastal regions.
 It contains the largest remaining red alder habitats not innundated by Dworshak reservoir.
-It has a high diversity of ferns, an abundance of regional endemic and coastal disjunct plant taxa, undescribed species of earthworms, newly described and undescribed species of terrestrial beetles.
-In addition, the Coeur d’Alene salamander and contrasting macroinvertebrate communities from different streams occur here.
+It has a high diversity of ferns, an abundance of regional endemic and Coastal Disjunct plant taxa, undescribed species of earthworms, newly described and undescribed species of terrestrial beetles.
+In addition, the Coeur d’Alene salamander and contrasting macro-invertebrate communities from different streams occur here.
 There are six first-order and two second-order tributaries and a waterfall besides a section of the North Fork Clearwater River in the RNA.
 In addition, ephemeral seeps, some with steep rock outcrops, support a diversity of herbaceous vegetation.
 Landslides and slumps characterize the slopes with alluvial and colluvial fans along the river.
-Often, the steep slopes extend directly to the river edge.
+Often the steep slopes extend directly to the river edge.

 Bald Mountain RNA is located on the crest of the divide between the North Fork Clearwater and Lochsa Rivers.
 In a densely forested country, Bald Mountain is an open south-facing slope grassland caused by snowy transfer and drouthy soils.
 Of special interest are the green fescue and associated beargrass communities.
 Forests here have resulted from the 1929 fire; in fact most natural stands on the Clearwater portion of the Nez Perce – Clearwater National Forests have once been burned.
 Bedrock geology underneath Bald Mountain is intruded Idaho Batholith.
 Over the years, the Lolo Trail, passing through the RNA, was used by Indians, trappers, miners and explorers.
 As the grassland bald was one of the few openings amongst the dense forests, it was used for camping and feeding livestock.
-Bald Mountain Lake, below, is not part of the RNA.
-However, the lake has been used as an outdoor laboratory to teach concepts of aquatic ecology.
+Bald Mountain Lake is not part of the RNA.
+However, the lake has been used as an outdoor laboratory to teach aquatic ecology concepts.

-West Fork Bimerick Creek and Bimerick Meadows on the Clearwater National Forest has been proposed as a Research Natural Area.
+West Fork Bimerick Creek/Bimerick Meadows on the Clearwater National Forest has been proposed as a Research Natural Area.
 W. Fork Bimerick Creek & Meadows RNA Proposal.pdf